NileshGule/VoxxedDaysSG-2018/README.md

   - TechTalksDB : Contains the initialization script for `TechTalksDB` database and the Dockerfile
   - TechTalksMQProcessor : Contains the RabbitMQ consumer code
 - DotnetCLI : Contains the dotnet CLI commands for creating solution, projects and adding external packages
+- Powershell : contains the Powershell scripts for managing Kubernetes deployments and AKS cluster